Havasu Falls - Havasupai

 You are not allowed to hike without a permit.
 The only way to get a permit is to either make a reservation for the lodge or for the campgrounds.
 Technically you could get a camping permit to save money (vs. the Lodge permit) and then simply try to hike forth and back on one day.
 However, that would be too strenuous and is not recommended.
 PLEASE NOTE: As of 2016 you must have a permit booked in advance.
 It’s no longer possible to show up and pay double to receive a permit.

 The hike down begins with a few switchbacks and then a long descent into the canyon.
 After 8 miles you'll arrive at the village and register at the tourist office.
-From there it's another 2 miles to the Campground.
+They provide you with a wristband for each person registered, as well as a tag for each tent.
+You must wear the wristband throughout your duration of the visit.
+From the office it's another 2 miles to the Campground.
 Between May and September, you need to start early in the morning, because of the extreme heat.
 Start at least by 6:30 a.m. and bring enough water!
 Stay at the closest hotel possible: Hualapai Lodge (1,5-hour drive to the trailhead).
 If you start late, the hike will be a torture in summer.
 Depending on your fitness level and hiking experience it'll take between 4 and 6 hours until you reach the campsite.
 Trail details:

 - Google Hiking Map: Trailhead > Tourist Office > Campground